-It's a policy usually bought to pay off your outstanding mortgage in the event of your death.
+Mortgage life insurance is typically bought to cover a mortgage, so in the event of your death your loved ones can pay off your outstanding mortgage.
 You may have also heard it called decreasing term life insurance.

 - If you don't have any dependents, you might want to just make sure your mortgage is covered